mozilla/mozilla-datahub-ingestion/README.md

 This repository contains code for sending metadata from Mozilla-specific platforms to a DataHub instance.

-The main entrypoint is the datahub-sync CLI, see `datahub-sync --help` and the Setup section for more details.

 ## Setting up a new DataHub instance

 The recipes that handle Looker and BigQuery metadata are managed via UI Ingestion and stored by SRE.
 Ask in